Posted By Author on April 6, 2021

 Pancreatitis can also be an early sign of pancreatic cancer.
 Discussing treatment with your doctor right away is crucial to decrease your risk of future complications.

-After a physical exam and deep dive into your medical history, your Charleston GI doctor will likely conduct blood and urine tests to check if you have atypical or high levels of calcium, glucose, sodium, potassium, magnesium and bicarbonate in your blood.
+After a physical exam and deep dive into your medical history, your Charleston GI doctor will likely conduct blood and urine tests to check if you have atypical or high levels of calcium, glucose, sodium, potassium, magnesium, and bicarbonate in your blood.

 Our team may also request the following diagnostic tests:

-If you are diagnosed with pancreatitis, the experienced team of gastroenterologist at Charleston GI can help you identify potential risk factors and implement lifestyle changes.
+If you are diagnosed with pancreatitis, the experienced team of gastroenterologists at Charleston GI can help you identify potential risk factors and implement lifestyle changes.
 For instance, because heavy alcohol consumption is the most common cause of pancreatitis, avoiding drinking is an important lifestyle change.

 After treatment, you may also be advised to:

 Schedule an appointment at Charleston GI today!
-No referral needed!